danielalt2938/mavfind/README.md

 ### 1. Prerequisites

 - Node.js 18+ and npm
-- Firebase project
+- Firebase project (with Authentication, Firestore, and Storage enabled)
 - Google Cloud account (for Gemini AI)
 - OpenAI account (for Whisper)
 - Algolia account
 - SendGrid account
-- Google OAuth credentials

 ### 2. Clone and Install